Metamogul/UTM-Snapshot-Manager/README.md

 # UTM Snapshot Manager

 This is a companion app for the popular MacOS virtual machine host [UTM](https://github.com/utmapp/UTM) to manage snapshots for existing virtual machines.
 UTM itself doesn't give access to that functionality so far; however the QEMU hypervisor, on which UTM is based, offers [snapshot management](https://kashyapc.fedorapeople.org/virt/lc-2012/snapshots-handout.html).
-This project is more intended as proof-of-concept for that functionality and less as a releasable product – especially it doesn't come with a precompiled release binary (since I don't have a paid Apple Developer subscription to create an app package signed for distribution).
+This project is more intended as proof-of-concept for that functionality and less as a releasable product – especially it doesn't support taking live snapshots and doesn't come with a precompiled release binary (since I don't have a paid Apple Developer subscription to create an app package signed for distribution).
 However it should be perfectly possible to just download and compile it out of the box.

 ![UTM Snapshot Manager - Screenshot of the main window with navigation pane on the left and details view with VMs on the right](https://github.com/Metamogul/UTM-Snapshot-Manager/blob/main/Screenshot.png)